 Barn Wedding Venues FAQ

-What themes work well at a barn wedding?
+What wedding themes work well at a barn wedding?

-Classic English garden and vintage wedding themes are ideal for a barn, as the natural textures, stones and woods work perfectly together.
+Classic English garden and vintage wedding themes are ideal for a barn.
+The natural textures, stones and woods work perfectly together.
 However, you shouldn’t feel that you can only have a rustic wedding theme!
 You can easily throw a glamorous black tie wedding in a barn venue - simply hang chandeliers and add plenty of luxurious floral arrangements and candles to your tables.
 Festival weddings and more casual, colourful themes are also brilliant in barn venues, as the colours really pop.

-Can I have fireworks at my barn wedding?
+Can I have fireworks at my barn wedding venue?

 Unlike a hotel or manor house wedding venue, barn wedding venues are less likely to have accommodation on site.
 Some barns may have nearby cottages or B&Bs as part of their grounds, but often you’ll have to travel a little further afield for guest accommodation.
 Consider putting on transport or arranging taxis for your guests, and making a weekend in the country out of it.